 Credit cards shouldn’t be a default when you’re looking to borrow some money.
 Personal loans are not only simpler, but they offer better rates.
 Even better, you can shop for a personal loan without hurting your credit score.
 For example, you can use the MagnifyMoney Personal Loan Shopping Tool to get prequalified in less than five minutes.
-And here is why we think personal loans can sometimes be much better than credit cards:

 Personal loans aren’t without their faults

 Even personal loans can have their own tricks.
 While we like them better than borrowing with credit cards, you need to watch out for:

 Insurance sold with the loan.

 Oddly enough, these trick might not be buried in fine print.
 In fact, your insurance salesman might mention a few to convince you they’re necessary for your protection.
 We want you to understand what these four terms mean so you can decide if you need them, and if you do, how to find options that won’t cost you hundreds or thousands in extra fees.